wilsonmar/wilsonmar.github.io/shop/index.md

 [_] Dental floss

-[_] Small roll of toilet paper in a waterproof and abrasion-resistent bag.

 [_] travel-sized Febreze To Go.

 [_] Wash cloth (polyester for faster drying than cotton) Use it to clean computer screens.

 [_] Toiletries bag that hangs, such as the Ogio Doppler bag.